 Method Description Describes how the test is performed and provides a method-specific reference

 Fluorometholone (4 ng/mL) internal standard is added to each calibrator, control, and urine sample.
-Fluticasone 17-beta-carboxylic acid is extracted from 1 mL of urine using an acid based acetonitrile precipitation followed by methylene chloride liquid extraction of the supernatant.
-60 uL of the reconstituted sample extract is injected onto a high-performance liquid chromatography system and analyzed by tandem mass spectrometry.
+Fluticasone 17-beta-carboxylic acid is extracted from 1 mL of urine using an acid-based acetonitrile precipitation followed by methylene chloride liquid extraction of the supernatant.
+Following extraction, 60 mcL of the reconstituted sample extract is injected onto a high-performance liquid chromatography system and analyzed by tandem mass spectrometry.
 The mass spectrometer operates under the electrospray interface and is operated in the multiple-reaction monitoring positive mode.
 The calibration utilizes an 8-point calibration curve over a concentration range of 0 to 10,000 pg/mL.(Unpublished Mayo method)